codalytic/Posh-Photo-Utils/readme.md

 ### The "Why":
 In the later process of "final" filtering, a selection of "top/best" photos is carefully curated into a `Best.txt` file.
-The files listed in it are then copied over to a `Best` subdirectory, which, again is a highly time consuming task - involving _manually_ looking for specific filenames within a folder of hundres (or more), click-to-select each of them to highlight for the copy action.
+The files listed in it are then copied over to a new subdirectory named `Best`.
+This is a highly time consuming task - involving _manually_ looking for specific filenames within a folder of hundres (or more), then click-to-select each of them to highlight for the copy action.

-This is where the `Best.txt` artifact of the process comes in handy, and I've built this script to take that list of files as an input, and use it to automate the selection/copy tasks.
+This is where the `Best.txt` artifact of the filtering process comes in handy;
+I've built this script to expect that `Best.txt` list of files as an _input_, and use it as a data-source for automating the multi-file copy task.

 ### The "How":
 This script looks for a `Best.txt` list of file names in the selected folder, creates a folder named `Best` and copies all corrsponding CR2 files to the "Best" folder.